peterbozso/batocera-backup-service/README.md

 > [!IMPORTANT]
 > Steam data is currently not backed up by this script.
 Only the [saves handled by Steam](https://store.steampowered.com/account/remotestorage) are saved outside of Batocera.
 >
-> Since [Steam on Batocera](https://wiki.batocera.org/systems:steam) is installed using [Flatpak](https://wiki.batocera.org/systems:flatpak), it's data is structured differently than the other systems.
-All game data, not just saves, is stored in the `/userdata/saves/flatpak` directory.
+> **Background**: since [Steam on Batocera](https://wiki.batocera.org/systems:steam) is installed using [Flatpak](https://wiki.batocera.org/systems:flatpak), it's data is structured differently than the other systems.
+All game data, not just saves, is stored in the `/userdata/saves/flatpak` directory, which is currently ignored by the script.

 ## Setup